MesangaE/RDS_snapshot_delete/README.md

 # RDS_snapshot_delete

 1. I create  an RDS database using a cloud formation template.
-(In this template for the creation of the DB I didn't specify any values but it is designed to prompt the user to key in their desired variables from a list specified)
+(In this template for the creation of the DB I didn't specify any values but I designed it to prompt the user to key in their desired variables from a list specified.
+Such a template can be reused and the list of values increased to the variable can also be stored in the parameter store which in my opinion is the perfect option.)

 ![DBINSTANCE](https://github.com/user-attachments/assets/c7408bff-a46d-48f6-a3dd-d86588a7bdc7)